ivaylo-matov/funion-cs/README.md

 Rouge elements that are supported: `Wall` `Floor` `Roof` `Ceiling` `Windows` `Doors`

 ## Current limitations
-Levels are infrred from the element's parent `Module` or `Apartment`.
+Levels are inferred from the element's parent `Module` or `Apartment`.
 The levels should exist in the current file prior to the command execution and are not (yet) informed from the input file.
 Instance properties (intended to be defined by the `Code: Spec` parameter) are not implemented yet.
 Updated template and a defined database, structured and populated, is required to do so.